+The different sections of the Workspace can be hidden by right-clicking on the Workspace and selecting 'Workspace Options' to access the Workspace Options dialog.
 By default, any modified files in the Open Files list are displayed with bold text and include a after the file name.
-To display the files in regular typeface instead of bold, right click on the Workspace and select 'Options > Show Modified as Bold'.
-Additionally, the headers of the four different lists can be shown in bold by selecting 'Options > Show Headers as Bold'.
+To display the files in regular typeface instead of bold, uncheck the Show Modified as Bold toggle in the Workspace Options.
+Additionally, bold can be removed from the headers of the six different sections by unchecking Show Headers as Bold.